vigneshwaran484/webpage/replit.md

-# JetSigma25 - Mathematics Symposium Website
+# Crisalys Literary Symposium Platform

 ## Overview

-This is a full-stack web application for JetSigma25, a Mathematics Symposium organized by the Department of Mathematics at St. Joseph's College of Engineering.
-The application is built as a modern single-page application (SPA) with a React frontend and Express.js backend, designed to showcase event information, handle registrations, and provide an engaging user experience for participants.
+This is a full-stack web application for the Crisalys Literary Symposium 2024, a literary event hosted by St. Joseph's College.
+The platform serves as a comprehensive registration and information system for various literary competitions including dramatics, debates, verbal correlations, and other creative events.

 ## User Preferences